ACED @ UNM

 - Encouraging students to apply for opportunities and certifications

-- Training students to professionally navigate ethical and difficult work situations and toxic work environments
+- Training students and professionals to professionally navigate ethical and difficult work situations and toxic work environments

 - Introducing students on variety of professional careers with an engineering degree